-OUTCOME AT SILVER AT GOLD 8.
+O U T C O M E AT SILVER AT GOLD 8.
 Children and young people know that their views are taken seriously.
-Many children, young people and adults describe how young people can express their opinions, have been involved in decisions about their life in school.
-Most children and young people describe how their participation has a significant impact on school improvement.
+Many children, young people and adults know how young people can express their opinions and have been involved in decisions about their life in school.
+Most children and young people know how their participation has a significant impact on school improvement.
 9. Children and young people have taken action to claim their rights and promote the rights of others, locally and globally.
-Many children and young people interviewed have been involved in a range of activities to promote children and young people's rights on a local and global scale.
+Many children and young people have been involved in a range of activities to promote children and young people's rights on a local and global scale.
 Children and young people engage in action to campaign and/or advocate for the rights of children locally and globally.
 Most children and young people understand their role as global citizens.